Beanpole (film): Plot

-At the end of the Second World War, Iya Sergeyevna, a tall woman nicknamed "Beanpole" (Дылда), works as a nurse in a Leningrad hospital under Dr. Nikolay Ivanovich.
+At the end of the Second World War, Iya Sergeyevna, a tall woman nicknamed "Beanpole" (Дылда), works as a nurse in a Leningrad hospital under Dr. Nikolai Ivanovich.
 Iya sometimes has fits where she is temporarily immobile, just slightly trembling.
 She lives in a communal apartment with Pashka, a diminutive three-year-old boy.
 One day, Iya accidentally smothers the child to death while suffering an episode.
 Days later, Masha arrives at Iya's room, returning in uniform from the front, and asks where her son Pashka is.

 Bitter about his death, yet seemingly unfazed, Masha invites Iya out dancing.
 They accept the invitation to go with a man Sasha and his friend in their car.
 Masha orders Iya out of the car to go on a "walk" with Sasha's friend so Masha can have sex with the very bashful Sasha.
 Iya attacks Sasha's friend when he attempts to seduce her, and beats Sasha over the head when she finds him having sex with Masha.
 The next day while at a communal bath, Iya notices Masha's abdominal scar, and Masha tells her that she wants to have a child to heal herself.

 Masha begins work at the hospital, telling Dr. Ivanovich that she and Iya served together in an anti-aircraft gun crew, but Iya was discharged after suffering a traumatic head injury, while Masha continued serving in the army.
 Shortly afterwards, the wife of Stepan, a paralyzed soldier, arrives at the hospital to find her husband alive, despite having already told her children that he was killed at war.
 Stepan cannot bear the idea of returning to his children as a quadriplegic.
 Alongside his wife, they beg Nikolai Ivanovich to euthanize him.
 Nikolai is at first extremely opposed to the idea, but eventually relents, asking Iya to do the task and indicating it will be the "last time".
 Iya hesitantly agrees and during one night injects Stepan.
 Masha, on night watch and lying down due to suffering from fatigue due to the war, watches Iya and Stepan.
 Afterward Dr. Ivanovich examines Masha and confirms her infertility.

 Masha ask Iya to bear a child that would be Masha's.
 When Iya vehemently refuses, Masha reminds her that she "owes" her a child after she let Pashka die in her care.
-At a party, Masha asks Dr. Ivanovich to impregnate Iya, he refuses, but she blackmails him, threatening to make public the euthanasia.
+At a party, Masha asks Dr. Ivanovich to impregnate Iya; he refuses, but she blackmails him, threatening to make public the euthanasia.
 Masha says she doesn't care if Iya is also exposed.
-Later at their room, Iya insists Masha lie against her in bed, while the doctor penetrates Iya.
-Iya cries and is distraught.
+Later in their room, Iya insists Masha lie against her in bed, while the doctor penetrates Iya, who cries and is distraught.